joetechem/edits-to-gad/README.md

 ```
 ***

 Fixing syntax beyond this brings up more syntax errors.
-I believe the bottom line is the server it is sitting on needs to have its PHP updated; otherwise, this could take months (manually updating --really downgrading-- all the PHP code, which is a lot.
-Currently it is on PHP 5.2, where our site we have migrated to here has very recently updated plugins.
-Need to revisit/possibly touch base with the client, to make sure the update to a newer PHP version does not break the other site they have.
+I believe the bottom line is the server it is sitting on needs to have its PHP updated; otherwise, this could take months (manually updating --really downgrading-- all the PHP code, which is a lot).
+Currently it is running PHP 5.2, whereas our site we have migrated here has very recently updated plugins. --Need to revisit/possibly touch base with the client, to make sure the update to a newer PHP version does not break the other site they have.
 I don't think it will, as the code for the other site does not seem to be sitting here, just its domain.
 Will double-check first, as this environment is owned by client.